-- 3. Check the manufacturer's maximum pressure rating for air tools and accessories.
-The regulator outlet pressure must never exceed the maximum pressure rating. - 4.
+- Check the manufacturer's maximum pressure rating for air tools and accessories.
+The regulator outlet pressure must never exceed the maximum pressure rating.
+If your compressor is not supplied with a regulator with gauge, install one before using accessories. - 4.
 Turn the OFF/AUTO lever to "AUTO" and allow tank pressure to build.
 Motor will stop when tank pressure reaches "cut-out" pressure. - 5.
 Open the regulator by turning it clockwise.
 Adjust the regulator to the correct pressure setting.
 Your compressor is ready for use.

-6. Always operate the air compressor in well-ventilated areas; free of gasoline or other solvent vapors.
+6. Always operate the air compressor in well-venti lated areas; free of gasoline or other solvent vapors.

 Do not operate the compressor near the spray area.